 Financial Independence Update – November 2019

 In recent years, I’ve become more passionate to eventually work on my own terms.
 This doesn’t mean I want to leave my current job.
 Far from it.
-I’ve taken on a new role at work in the last couple of months and I’m really enjoying it along with the new team.
-The team is passionate, bright and outcome-oriented.
+I’ve taken on a new role at work in the last couple of months and I’m really enjoying it with the new team.
 It’s been a great, positive change for me.

 Rather, I foresee a place and time whereby around age 50 I could at least have the choice to remain working full-time because I enjoy it, I could go part-time because I have other interests, I could consider seasonal work (because it might be more fun to travel abroad), or maybe I do a combination of these things.